zhu-yifang/rt-auto-tagging/README.md

 3. Parse tickets.
     a.
 Get all the content of the ticket.
 (Done)
     b.
 Parse it with regular expression and keywords mathcing.
 (Doing)
-4. ～～Tag affliations～～, since RT has auto tagging for affliation, I will not worry about it.
+4. ~~Tag affliations~~, since RT has auto tagging for affliation, I will not worry about it.
 5. Tag support tags with some single tickts.
 6. Test it with some human tagged tickets.